 “We were actually getting offers from our neighbours to come cut our grass,” Antonio recalls.

-Rather than procure his neighbours’ services, Antonio decided that the farm needed ruminants to graze the land.
+Rather than procuring his neighbours’ services, Antonio decided that what the farm really needed were ruminants to graze the land.

 Not only would the grass be kept trim naturally, but the animals could interact with the soil and plants, improving the land’s fertility.

-“You can buy those sheep if you want,” Jacinto had told Antonio.
+“You can buy those sheep if you want to,” Jacinto had told Antonio.
 “But I wouldn’t buy them.”